The Legal Bits

 The Vows (this is what you two say)

-“I call upon the persons here present to witness that I, A.B. (or C.D.), take thee, C.D. (or A.B.), to be my lawful wedded (wife/husband/partner in marriage/spouse)."
+“I call upon the persons here present to witness that I, THE BEST PARTNER EVER, take thee, THE BEST PARTNER EVER, to be my lawful wedded (wife/husband/partner in marriage/spouse)."

 We must use your full names in the vows or somewhere else in your ceremony.